binford2k/binford2k.com/backyard.md

 This is an outdoors space and socially distanced.
 As such, masks are not _required_ but are suggested, especially if you're not a regular and this is outside your extended circle of friends.
-But that said, you _will_ respect other's COVID boundaries, and you _will_ ask for consent before approaching for a hug or anything else up close and personal.
+But that said, you _will_ respect others' COVID boundaries, and you _will_ ask for consent before approaching for a hug or anything else up close and personal.
 Or you'll leave.
 That's a hard limit.